DanielBV/Sonar-Plugin-New-Language-Example/README.md

 ## Troubleshooting
 ### The plugin isn't detecting the files
-The plugin only analyzes files that have the language extension.
-This extension can be found in the file attribute `DEFAULT_FILE_SUFFIXES` of the file `MyLanguage.java`.
+The plugin only analyzes files that have the language extensions of the language.
+This can be modified in the attribute `DEFAULT_FILE_SUFFIXES` of the file `MyLanguage.java`.

 Remember to include the dot, write `.py` instead of `py`.